 - Can I write on the reading question paper?
 AnswerYes, you can.
 You can make notes, underline words and write on any part of the question paper.
 Only your answer sheet will be marked.
 In fact, it is very useful to make notes on your question paper and can help you locate answers.

 - Can I write all my answers in capital letters on my reading answer sheet?
 AnswerYes, you can.
-Sometimes this is a good idea because usually your writing will be easier to read and also you avoid the problem with remembering to put capital letters at the beginning of proper nouns.
+Sometimes this is a good idea because usually your writing will be easier to read.

 - Should I use a pen or pencil?
 AnswerFor your reading and listening test, you must use a pencil. so don’t forget to take an eraser with you.
 However, for writing you can choose either pen or pencil.